QuickstartMoving from RabbitholesCore concepts

 Image Node

-Upload images or generate them with AI, then chat about their content on the canvas.
+Upload images or generate them from a chat in Image mode, then iterate and chat about them on the canvas.

 Models & Providers